Computer-related arm pain. Forearm pain. Computers, keyboards,

 inflammation, irritation, redness, and swelling of the tendons in the wrist and

 elbow.
 (3) Pain in one area like in the forearm is often

 not isolated, so weakness in other areas like the shoulder need attention, too.

 (4) Chiropractic care may benefit other arm pain issues, like radial nerve

 entrapments and lateral elbow epicondyle pain into the lower arm which increase

 when using a mouse in computer work.
-(5) Cross Chiropractic Center will start
+(5) Cross Chiropractic Center will figure

 EXERCISES TO STRENGTHEN FOREARM MUSCLE TENDONS